-The TOE implements and supports the following network protocols: TLS (client and server), SSH, HTTPS, NTP, FTP.
+The TOE implements and supports the following network protocols: TLS (client and server), SSH, HTTPS, FTP.
 The TOE protects remote connections to its management interfaces with TLS and SSH.
 The TOE also protects communication channels with audit servers using TLS (TLSv1.1 and TLSv1.2).
 The cryptographic functionality implemented in the TOE is provided by OpenSSL.

-The TOE is divided into five (5) subsystems: Appliance (hardware or virtual), Traffic Management Operating System (TMOS), Traffic Management Micro-kernel (TMM), Local Traffic Manager (LTM), and Access Policy Manager (APM).
+The TOE is divided into five (5) subsystems: Appliance (hardware or virtual), Traffic Management Operating System (TMOS), Traffic Management Micro-kernel (TMM), Local Traffic Manager (LTM), and Advanced Firewall Manager (AFM).
 F5's TMOS is a Linux-based operating system customized for performance and to execute on the TOE appliance hardware or in the TOE Virtual Clustered Multiprocessing (vCMP) environment.
 The vCMP is a hypervisor that allows multiple instances of the TOE to execute on the same underlying hardware.
 The TMM is the data plane of the product and all data plane traffic passes through the TMM.
 The LTM controls network traffic coming into or exiting the local area network (LAN) and provides the ability to intercept and redirect incoming network traffic.
-The APM module terminates TLS-based VPN connections from remote clients although these features are not included in the evaluated configuration.
+The AFM implements stateful traffic filtering on Level 2 and Level 4 network traffic packets using administrator-defined packet-filtering rules that are based on network packet attributes.